chenghanyangchy/abbott/README.md

 | Upsample Label Image | Upsamples label images to the highest image resolution.
 Useful if segmentation was peformed on e.g. level 1 to avoid resolution mismatch in downstream tasks. |✓|

 > [!IMPORTANT]
-> Warpfield Registration Tasks currently only run locally with CUDA > 12.x and not on Pelkmans cluster.
+> Warpfield Registration Tasks currently only run with CUDA > 12.x.
+See task documentation for instructions on how to run the tasks on the Pelkmans cluster.

 ## Installation